fraguela/dparallel_recursion/README.md

 - The `parallel_recursion` skeleton and its supporting classes are described and compared with other alternatives in the publication [A Generic Algorithm Template for Divide-and-conquer in Multicore Systems](http://www.des.udc.es/~basilio/papers/hpcc10.pdf) ([DOI 10.1109/HPCC.2010.24](http://dx.doi.org/10.1109/HPCC.2010.24)).

-- A paper describing the `dparallel_recursion` skeleton is currently under review.
+- The `dparallel_recursion` skeleton is described and compared with other alternatives in the publication [A general and efficient divide-and-conquer algorithm framework for multi-core clusters](http://www.des.udc.es/~basilio/papers/Gonzalez17-cluster.pdf) ([DOI 10.1007/s10586-017-0766-y](http://dx.doi.org/10.1007/s10586-017-0766-y)).

 ### License